chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 **Pre-stats**

-The data has already been pre-processed, so just set Motion correction to 'None' and uncheck BET.
+The data has already been pre-processed, so just set 'Motion correction' to 'None' and uncheck BET.
 Your pre-stats should look like this:

 <p align="center">
   <img src="../../assets/images/workshop8/functional-connectivity/pre_stats.png" alt="Pre-stats" width="700" height="300">